It Just Comes Natural

 It Just Comes Natural is the twenty-fourth studio album by American country music singer George Strait.
-The album produced Strait's 41st Number One Billboard Hot Country Songs) hit in its lead-off single "Give It Away".
-Also released from this album were the title track (also #1 on Hot Country Songs), "Wrapped" (#2), and "How 'Bout Them Cowgirls" (#3).
+The album produced Strait's 41st number one Billboard Hot Country Songs hit with its lead single "Give It Away".
+Also released from this album were the title track (also No. 1 on Hot Country Songs), "Wrapped" (No. 2), and "How 'bout Them Cowgirls" (No. 3).
 The album itself has been certified platinum by the RIAA.
 "It Just Comes Natural" was nominated for Best Country Album at the 2008 Grammy Awards.